antonioortegajr/IDX-Broker-API-Quick-Tester/readme.txt

 This tester is meant for validating the functionality of an API key or method.

 Only API methods from version 1.0.4 are used.

+This tester only tests the GETS calls as shown in the current docs.
+This functions like a super super basic swagger.